 Sub-C Rechargeable Battery

-Sub-C batteries are commonly used in cordless tools, high-end RC toys, and appliances requiring reliable batteries that are able to provide relatively strong currents and support hundred of charging/discharging cycles.
+Sub-C rechargeable batteries are commonly used in cordless tools, high-end RC toys, and appliances requiring reliable batteries that are able to provide relatively strong currents and support hundreds of charging/discharging cycles.

 sub c nicd tenergy tabs